Headache & Pain

 Altered coagulation pathways are often present in acute SARS-CoV-2, as suggested by elevated D-dimer levels, deranged prothrombin and activated partial thromboplastin times, and disseminated intravascular coagulation.
 However, in addition to altered coagulation, endothelial cell injury (as the ACE2 receptor is expressed on endothelial cells) and immobility (Virchow triad) are also probably contributory.
 Myocarditis may also be conducive to increased stroke risk.
 Concordantly, strokes have also been reported in patients with no other risk factors.

-Early single-center case series reported a prevalence of ischemic stroke in up to 4.6% and intracerebral hemorrhage in 0.5% (23).
-However, large studies have shown that acute ischemic stroke is not common in COVID-19 (1.3% in 8163 patients with SARS-CoV-2 infection versus 1.0% of 19,513 noninfected patients) (35).
+Early single-center case series reported a prevalence of ischemic stroke in up to 4.6% and intracerebral hemorrhage in 0.5% (19).
+However, large studies have shown that acute ischemic stroke is not common in COVID-19 (1.3% in 8163 patients with SARS-CoV-2 infection versus 1.0% of 19,513 noninfected patients) (33).
 SARS-CoV-2 stroke patients are likely to have other comorbid risk factors as well.
-They are also more likely to have outcomes other than death or discharge, possibly indicating prolonged disability.
+The management of stroke in the setting of COVID-19 should be approached similarly to stroke patients without COVID-19.

 Presentation | |